starlys/RetroDRY/documentation/2server.md

 -   As noted above use the ComputedColumn attribute to note that a column is computed.
 -   Then in the Row class, override Recompute to set values on that row.
 -   Recompute is called by the framework after rows are loaded from the database or deserialized from a client; you can also call the method from other places.
+-   Consider also using RecomputeAll (see Load and Save Overrides section)

 REST-style endpoints
 --------------------